Phra Aphai Mani: Synopsis

 Years later, Usaren and his father attacked the kingdom of Pharuek.
 Usaren's father was killed, as was Usaren, who died from being heartbroken by learning that Suwanmali married Aphai.
 The throne of Lanka later fell to Usaren's younger sister, Laweng (นางละเวง).
 The beautiful blonde-haired Laweng decided to take revenge for her father and brother after being persuaded by the sages.
 She proclaimed to all neighboring cities; whoever kills Aphai of Phareuk, she will grant them a son and her kingdom of Lanka, using her dark magic to charm them with her picture given to the king of each kingdom.
 The family, now reunited, fought the intruders off.
 Aphai came across the jinxed picture of Laweng and got charmed by her, making him unable to fight and joining her side.
 Laweng saw this as her chance and slept with Aphai before sending her adoptive daughters Rampasahari (รำภาสะหรี), Yupaphaka (ยุพาผกา), and Sulaliwan (สุลาลีวัน) to charm the rest of Aphai's army who were sent to rescue him.
-Sri Suwan, Sin Samudr, and Sud Sakhon were all under the spell and were unable to leave Lanka.
+Sri Suwan, Sin Samut, and Sud Sakhon were all under the spell and were unable to leave Lanka.
 The women then had to take over the role of commanders and charged forth to rescue them, before the issue was solved by Hasachai, who came and rid them of the curse.
 The kings all agreed to live in peace after the hermit came and stopped the war between the kingdoms.
-A marriage between Sin Samudr and Arun Ratsami was arranged.
+A marriage between Sin Samut and Arun Ratsami was arranged.
 Saowakon, however, still refused to marry Sud Sakhon because she felt humiliated to marry a man who had already slept with another woman and fled to a nearby Kingdom.
 Sud Sakhon chased after her, and after reconciling, the two of them got engaged.